“You’re going to love the January Daring Bakers Challenge.”.

 The January 2011 Daring Bakers’ challenge was hosted by Astheroshe of the blog accro.
 She chose to challenge everyone to make a Biscuit Joconde Imprime to wrap around an Entremet dessert.

 Okay, let’s go back a little further.
 Once a year (I think), the Food Network televises the World Pastry Championship.
 I watch in awe as tall toque topped teams of pastry chefs, from many different countries, compete to hold this dubious distinction and honor.
-From the individual chocolates (bonbons and pralines) and plated desserts, to the sugar sculptures and chocolate showpieces, it’s all pretty amazing, but there’s one round that always captivates me – the entremet.
+From the individual chocolates (bonbons and pralines) and plated desserts, to the sugar sculptures and chocolate showpieces, it’s all pretty mind-blowing.
+But, there’s one round that captivates me completely; the entremet.

 A compilation of two of the three joconde imprimes I made.
-Obviously, number three (bottom right) was the only one salvageable, the ‘wooden spoon’ boring one.
+Obviously, number three (bottom right) was the only one salvageable, the ‘spoon handle’ boring one.

 Salted Peanut Dacquoise

-Now, could I make an entremet that comes even a little, itty bit close to those?
-Probably not, as my kitchen isn’t equipped with any electric spray guns, and I’m not equipped with those kinds of skills, but, I do have acetate and chocolate transfer sheets!
-It’s like playing grown-up when you’re a child – I was going to the land of make-believe to take on the role of a French pastry chef.
+Now, could I make an entremet that comes even a little close to those?
+Probably not, since my kitchen isn’t equipped with any electric spray guns, and I’m not equipped with those kind of skills, but, I do have acetate and chocolate transfer sheets!
+It’s like playing grown-up when you’re a child; I was going to the land of make-believe to take on the role of a French pastry chef.
 Oui Oui!